 Create a rating poll to know your team’s opinion on the project

 Rating question polls are great when you want to know the audience’s opinion.
-For example, you want to present a new project to your team.
+For example, you want to present a new project and the work breakdown structure to your team.
 Thanks to rating polls, you can ask them what they think.
 During both in-person and virtual meetings. you can discuss the results together.
 Get to know what the pros and cons are according to the members of your team.

 Also, on Youengage.me all your polls are kept in one place, easy to access whenever you want.
 Going back to the polls is a good way of analyzing work worked and what didn’t.
 When you finish the project, let your team rate particular stages of the project.
 Analyze together, go deeper, and draw conclusions.